 In Person Worship

-In-person worship at St. John's will resume on July 12, with services at 8:00am, and 10:00am.
-All are welcome to attend these services which will last about 30 minutes and require that masks be worn throughout the service and social distancing be maintained.
-For more information, please read our reopening letter and information sheet, which may be found by clicking here.
+In-person worship at St. John's has resumed in-person worship, with services at 8:00am, and 10:00am.
+All are welcome to attend these services which will last about 40 minutes and require that masks be worn throughout the service and social distancing be maintained.
+For more information, please read our reopening letter and information sheet, which may be found below.)

 Dear Brothers and Sisters in Christ,